MatDwyer94/COVID-NOW/index.md

 s3856099

 I’m a 24 yearly from Newcastle Australia.
-I currently work for llianz Australia.
+I currently work for Allianz Australia.
 I know a lot… if not too much about the Simpons.
 I can usually identify an episode within the first 30 seconds.

 ### Min Jung Hong